nvoynov/punch/README.md

 Having the `sample.rb` domain as an example, you can express your domain through Punch::DSL and then generate it with `dogen.rb`.

-It seems very promising at the moment, and besides the domain code generation it might serve for help generation, SRS, microservices, or whatever you could generate from the domain described in sentries (domain, type), entities, users, and services.
+It seems very promising at the moment when besides the code generation you could generate help files,  SRS, interfaces, or whatever you could generate from the domain described in sentries (domain, type), entities, users, and services.

 ```ruby
 DSL::Builder.build('Sample Users Domain') do